3dcitydb/3dcitydb-docs/source/first-steps/system-requirements.rst

   latest patches and updates.

 Oracle
-  Supported versions are Oracle 19c and higher.
+  Supported versions are **Oracle 19c and higher**.
 Previous versions of the Oracle Database have reached end-of-life in July 2022 and are therefore no longer supported by the 3DCityDB.